 - 1. Start the Setup Utility program.
 See "Starting the Setup Utility program" on page 93. - 2.
 From the Setup Utility program main menu, select Devices. - 3.
-Depending on the device you want to enable or disable, do one of the following: - Select USB Setup to enable or disable a USB device. - Select ATA Drive Setup to enable or disable an internal or external SATA device. - 4.
-Select the desired settings and press Enter. - 5.
-Press F10 to save changes and exit the Setup Utility program.
+Depending on the device you want to enable or disable, do one of the following: - Select USB Setup to enable or disable a USB device. - Select ATA Drive Setup to enable or disable a SATA device. - 4.
+Select the desired settings and press Enter. - Press F10 to save changes and exit the Setup Utility program.
 See "Exiting the Setup Utility program" on page 98.